×

 14. Scary for Kids

 Don’t let this one off the hook so easily—plenty of children’s tales frighten adults.
-Everything from urban legends and ghost stories to jumpscare flash games can be found, waiting to spook people of all ages.
+Everything from urban legends and ghost stories to jumpscare flash games can be found, just waiting to spook people of all ages.

 15. Simulation Argument